far1h/blog_md/publish/WP/Model.md

 ---
 date: 2024-11-09
+excerpt: files used to define the relationships between tables
 ---
-model files are used to define the relationships between tables
+files used to define the relationships between tables

 https://laravel.com/docs/11.x/eloquent